yairg98/Freq-ML/P4-Gradient_Boosted_Trees/README.md

 The simple demo can be trivially extended to L2 reguarization.

-Planning to add a grid search to optimize other parameters of XGBClassifier, replace the dataset with something larger/more complex, and add plots of feature importance and/or accuracy with respect to alpha or other parameters
+Planning to add a grid search to optimize other parameters of XGBClassifier, replace the dataset with something larger/more complex, and add plots of feature importance and/or accuracy with respect to alpha or other parameters.

 Dataset used: